Joe Kelly (pitcher): Minor leagues (2009–2012)

 The St. Louis Cardinals selected Kelly in the third round of the 2009 MLB draft and signed him on June 15 for $341,000.
-Kelly made his professional baseball debut with the Batavia Muckdogs of the Class A Short Season New York–Penn League, where he appeared in 16 games (two starts), posting a 4.75 ERA with 30 strikeouts in 30 1/3 innings pitched.
+Kelly made his professional baseball debut with the Batavia Muckdogs of the Low-A New York–Penn League, where he appeared in 16 games (two starts), posting a 4.75 ERA with 30 strikeouts in 30 1/3 innings pitched.

-In 2010, the Cardinals mainly used Kelly as a starting pitcher with the Class A Quad Cities River Bandits to get him more innings and develop his secondary pitches.
+In 2010, the Cardinals mainly used Kelly as a starting pitcher with the Single-A Quad Cities River Bandits to get him more innings and develop his secondary pitches.
 He succeeded in the role and remained a starter.
 For the season, Kelly appeared in 26 games (18 starts) and pitched 103 1/3 innings while registering 92 strikeouts and 45 walks with a 4.62 ERA and 6–8 record.

-In 2011, Kelly pitched for the Class A-Advanced Palm Beach Cardinals of the Florida State League and then the Double-A Springfield Cardinals of the Texas League.
+In 2011, Kelly pitched for the High-A Palm Beach Cardinals of the Florida State League and then the Double-A Springfield Cardinals of the Texas League.
 Combined, Kelly appeared in 23 games (22 starts) and pitched 132 innings, recording 113 strikeouts and 59 walks with an 11–6 record and 3.68 ERA.
 In 2012, with the Triple-A Memphis Redbirds, he posted a 2.86 ERA in 12 games (all starts).

 St. Louis Cardinals (2012–2014)

 2012

-Kelly made his MLB debut on June 10, replacing the injured Jaime García in the Cardinals' starting rotation.
+Kelly made his MLB debut on June 10, 2012 replacing the injured Jaime García in the Cardinals' starting rotation.
 Kelly pitched seven innings in his MLB debut, against the Cleveland Indians, allowing seven hits and one run while striking out four batters; he received a no decision in the game.
+His first MLB strikeout was of Carlos Santana.
 Once García returned to the rotation, Kelly moved to a bullpen role; however, he impressed team officials so much they considered keeping him in the rotation and moving Lance Lynn to the bullpen.
 Overall for the 2012 Cardinals, Kelly appeared in 24 games (16 starts) while compiling a 5–7 record, with a 3.53 ERA and 75 strikeouts in 107 innings pitched.

 Kelly's first MLB postseason series was the 2012 National League Division Series, against the Washington Nationals.
 He appeared in three games and pitched 3 2/3 innings of relief without giving up a run or a hit; he walked one batter and struck out three batters.
 The Cardinals then advanced to the 2012 NLCS against the San Francisco Giants.
 In the deciding Game 7, Kelly came on to pitch in the third inning with the Giants ahead 2–0 with the bases loaded and no outs; he gave up two hits and two walks, lasting just 2/3 of an inning, and exited with the Giants ahead 7–0, in a game they would go on to win 9–0.
 Overall, Kelly made four appearances in the series, pitching a total of four innings in relief; he gave up six hits and was charged with two earned runs, while walking three batters and striking out two batters.